 Canine Dilated Cardiomyopathy

 This factor is a potential consequence of our last point.
 Many manufacturers have substituted grains in their diets with other ingredients, most notably legumes like chickpeas, peas, sweet potatoes, and potatoes.
 The FDA reported a spike in cases of canine dilated cardiomyopathy (DCM) starting in 2018.
-While it is inherited in some breeds like Golden Retrievers, it is occurring in many others.
+While it is inherited in some breeds, like Golden Retrievers, it is occurring in many others.
+However, the FDA has stated that they will not make another announcement until more scientific research is solidified.

 The FDA concluded after investigating the issue that there may be an association between DCM and the ingredients in pet foods, particularly legumes and peas.
 Ninety percent of the documented cases involved pets fed a grain-free diet.
 The investigation is still ongoing.
 However, circumstantial evidence suggests it’s a fallout of pet humanization and its associated marketing.